Emeryth/Stellaris-mass-storage-bootloader/README.txt

 08/12/2012 - Added debug mode that prints out info about reads and writes using UART, to enable it look in the Makefile.
 Fixed problem when using Thunar to upload firmware, as a side effect you no longer have to name your file firmware.bin.

+09/12/2012 - Added prebuilt bin files, so you can use the bootloader straight away!